 Hashem’s mighty hand brought us together in a land that is so profoundly lost in Jewish traditions, and observances.
 But there are many of us here.
 Hashem has a plan!
 I believe like with Jacob, the area we live in, that by living a life that is Torah Observant, prayerfully seeking Hashem’s Will, studying Torah daily, praying through my Siddur, keeping Shabbat, lighting the candles (blessings), separating Challah, and teaching Torah to others, the Light of Hashem remains.

 I am a Jewish woman who embraces Judaism with a heart for Hashem, and our people–Family!
 Knowing who I am, my identity in Hashem, it brings me much Shalom within.
 My Souls have awakened and I am doing my best to learn (so many years were lost); trying to catch up.

-Our life is a journey, our Wilderness, and everything has a purposes for what and when Hashem reveals.
+Our life is a journey, our Wilderness, and everything has a purpose for what and when Hashem reveals.
 On this journey, my hope and desire is to always draw near Hashem by davening, studying, doing, breathing, living and sharing Torah with others in Chesed (kindness).
 I am finally on my way home.
 Hashem is laying out the foundation by guiding my footsteps; no longer lost.

 My prayer and hope is for my whole family, as well as my extended family, to become Torah Observant Orthodox Jews, May they take hold of our Jewish Heritage and follow the ways of Hashem.
 May we be blessed to Aliyah to Israel.
 I also hope for the people in our surrounding area to live the Torah Life Hashem intended as we wait for our Messiah Mashiach who will bring the complete restoration — in Jerusalem!